-Nursing home patients are susceptible to bruises or bleeding from elderly wound-related issues.
-When the skin is compromised, it can affect vitamin production, sensation, temperature regulation and immune function.
+Nursing home patients are susceptible to bruises or bleeding from wound-related issues.
+When the skin is compromised, it can affect vitamin production, sensation, temperature regulation, and immune function.

-Wound care is a challenge for the elderly due to compromised immune systems, slower healing reactions, limited regenerative ability, and medications that inhibit skin health or that result in an increased bleeding risk, fragile, or thinner skin.
+Wound care is an elder care challenge for multiple reasons.
+This includes compromised immune systems, slower healing reactions, limited regenerative ability, and medications that inhibit skin health or that result in an increased bleeding risk, along with fragile, or thinner skin.
 Even minor infections that would quickly heal in younger people could be a challenge for older adults.

-In some cases, elderly skin can degenerate with no apparent cause.
+In some cases, aging skin can degenerate with no apparent cause.

 Types of Wounds in Elderly People

-There are several kinds of injuries that frequently occur in elderly patients:
+Several kinds of injuries frequently occur in elderly patients: